 So, for you to be a proficient data scientist, it is necessary to have an in-depth knowledge of SQL.
 Knowing how to extract and wrangle data from different databases is the foundation of data science.

->

-> Ranked 3rd most used and recommended language on Business Broadway survey of 24,000 data professionals, R is an ideal programming language for statistical computing and datasets exploration.
-It is also one of the most often used and practiced tool due to its open-source nature and software friendly environment for graphic support and statistical analysis.
+Ranked 3rd most used and recommended language on the Business Broadway survey of 24,000 data professionals, R is an ideal programming language for statistical computing and datasets exploration.
+It is also one of the most often used and practiced tools due to its open-source nature and software-friendly environment for graphic support and statistical analysis.
 Which makes R – the perfect language of choice for statistically oriented tasks.

->

-> Organizations like Microsoft, RStudio, etc., give their business and operation support system to R-based computing to maintain end to end services.
+Organizations like Microsoft, RStudio, etc., give their business and operation support system to R-based computing to maintain end to end services.
 RStudio is an environment that connects multiple databases with unparalleled efficiency due to RMySQL – R’s in-built package – that lends innate connectivity with MySQL.
 Some of the other studio packages, such as a tidy verse or Sparklyr, are used to give R programming language an Apache Spark interface.

 The ability of R programming language to handle complex linear algebra makes it an optimal choice for statistical analysis as well as neural networks.
 The visualization library ggplot2 is an important feature that makes data scientists work better with R than any other programming language.
 When it comes to analyzing and exploring datasets, R leaves python way behind.
 The 1000 iterations loop and apply function, R is safely positioned as the most used programming language in a statistically intensive environment.
 All these components make R an ideal programming language for established as well as aspiring data scientists.